-"Dear God, I thank Thee for the mate whose years are ones of toil that I and our children may have comfortable clothes, good food, fire, shelter and the safety little ones.
+"Dear God, I thank Thee for the mate whose years are ones of toil that I and our children may have comfortable clothes, good food, fire, shelter and the safety of home.

 "I thank Thee for the joyous cry of Daddy!
-Daddy! which rings throughout the house whenever father comes and which expresses the love and happiness of our been given me.
+Daddy! which rings throughout the house whenever father comes and which expresses the love and happiness of our little ones.

-"I thank Thee for that line of red, yellow, blue and pink which I have hung up to dry in the morning sun, and that the joy of washing those small garments has
+"I thank Thee for that line of red, yellow, blue and pink which I have hung up to dry in the morning sun, and that the joy of washing those small garments has been given me.